av4arka/http-server/README.md

 ## Purpose:
-Console http-server, when the server is running accepts connections from clients.
+The console HTTP-server receives a request from the client and gives it an HTTP response.
 Only responds to GET- requests.
 With each request, in the console displays a numeric response code and URL, works on the client-server principle

 ## Get started:
 - Download the .zip file or clone the repository.